-Section 56-Whenever desired, the pastor, or in his absence, the secretary of the local church, by the direction of the local church board, or upon petition of a majority of the resident members, may call a meeting of the church at any time, by giving a week's notice in the regular Sunday services.
+Section 56.
+Whenever desired, the pastor, or in his absence, the secretary of the local church, by the direction of the local church board, or upon petition of a majority of the resident members, may call a meeting of the church at any time, by giving a week's notice in the regular Sunday services.
 A majority of resident members shall constitute a quorum.
+(Note: The district superintendent is also empowered to call a special meeting of the church.
+See Section 66).